PubliusVergilius/twapi/README.md

 3 - List many messages (pagination)

-4 - Export all messages (e.g., to a file or external system)
+4 - Export all messages (e.g., to a file or external system) through a Job (spring batch)

 Modular Architecture with Spring Modulith
 Built-in gateway with Spring Cloud Gateway